Nicky-Ghai/Customer-segmentation/README.md

 # Customer-segmentation
 # Online_Retail_Customer_Segmentation
-# The need of customer segmentation:
+# The need of customer segmentation:-
 The differences in customers' behaviour, demographics, geographies, etc. help in classifying them in groups.
 Learning about different groups in the customer can help with following:

 Target Marketing Client understanding Optimal product placement Searching for new customers Revenue growth